zippy84/lc-qcad/README.md

     - all engravings must be on the area between inner and outer contours
     - small overlapping is allowed, as long as the center of each element is on the area between the contours
 - Offset
-    - the width of the cutting
-    - all cuttings will be adjusted by the half of the offset
+    - all cuttings will be adjusted by that offset (the areas of inner contours becomes smaller, outer contours bigger)
+    - practically it is the half of the cutting width
     - be very careful with this setting

 ## AddGaps Plugin

 The second plugin can be used to add gaps to the cuttings.
 Call this plugin via `Misc > Modify > AddGaps`.

 You have to select the cutting layer first.
 Hover to one of the lines and you will see a preview of the new segment with gaps.
-If the preview is okay, just click to fix it.
-You can also unfix the previews with a second click.
+If the preview is okay, just click to lock it.
+You can unlock the previews with a second click.
 Add gaps to other segments and finally terminate the plugin with a right click in the document.
 This will modifies the polylines in the layer.

+Draft Mode (DF) must be deactivated!

 The plugin has two settings: